Skip to content

 The answers can be as weird as you want to make them!

 Pick two people and quietly create an entire backstory for them.
-For example:
+This is secretly a fantastic way to practice empathy and storytelling!

-That lady with the pineapple-pattern bag?
-She’s a secret fruit agent.
-Definitely transporting a rare juice recipe from Hawaii to London.🍍
+Example: That lady with the pineapple-pattern bag?
+She's a secret fruit agent.
+She's definitely transporting a rare juice recipe from Hawaii to London. 🍍

-Need to burn some energy without chaos?
-Create an “airport” routine:
+Need to burn some energy without the chaos?
+Create an "airport" routine to help kids self-regulate:

-• Penguin Waddle – put your heels together and your toes out, and then move your hips back and forth.
+• Penguin Waddle: Put your heels together and your toes out, and move your hips back and forth.

-• Dog Tail Wag – pretend you have a tail and wag it like a happy dog.
+• Dog Tail Wag: Pretend you have a tail and wag it like a happy pup.

-• Owl Head Tilt – while looking straight forward, tilt your head back and forth (with your right ear to your right shoulder and then your left air to your left shoulder).
+• Owl Head Tilt: While looking straight forward, tilt your head back and forth (with your right ear to your right shoulder and then your left ear to your left shoulder).

 Whip out a napkin, pen, or a paper cup and challenge each other to doodle:

-• The plane you wish you were flying on (for example, pirate ship, donut-powered glider, flying sausage)
+• The plane you wish you were flying on (e.g., pirate ship, donut-powered glider, flying sausage)

 • A portrait of your sibling... with alien eyes